wbeardall/scheduler-tools/README.md

 ---

 Basic tools for automating some PBS work.
 In progress, and potentially unsafe.
-In particular, running provided programs with the `-s` flag will turn them into services.
-This requires `sudo` privileges, so don't run these unless you trust that I'm not doing anything nasty to your box!
+In particular, running provided programs with the `-s` flag will register them as services with `systemd` (see [Running Programs as Services](#progs-as-services)).
+Registering a new service requires elevated privileges, so naturally you can't use programs in this way if you don't have root access to the machine you're using.
+Additionally, never run any untrusted program with elevated privileges, so don't use these programs in service mode unless you trust that I'm not doing anything nasty to your box!

 Running provided programs with the `-s` flag will register them with `systemd`, allowing them to be automatically restarted upon reboot.
 This essentially fully automates the program on the server, so you don't have to worry about